Classification of software failures and defects

 software failures and software defects

 In one of our previous articles, we discussed how various support ticket classifications can be implemented in our help desk software for customer service and support.
-We’ve received a lot of feedback and comments from different people who are closely related to this issue, but also from people from other domains.
-For example, we’ve received comments and inquiries from software designers and developers, people from quality assurance, team leaders, and from end users of other similar systems.
-The comments were very interesting and sometimes started a long-term discussion.
+We’ve received a lot of feedback and comments from different individuals closely connected to this issue, as well as from people in other domains.
+For example, we’ve received comments and inquiries from software designers and developers, quality assurance personnel, team leaders, and from end users of other similar systems.
+The comments were very interesting and sometimes led to long-term discussions.

 Service request management

-What we have learned from this information is that people understand the general classifications of service requests very differently and also handle them in very different ways.
-In addition, we learned that this question is much more complex than it appears at first glance, and the reasons are various.
+What we have learned from this information is that people understand the general classifications of service requests very differently and also handle them in various ways.
+Additionally, we learned that this question is much more complex than it appears at first glance, and the reasons are numerous.
 The most important is the environment and the domain from which it is observed and where the service management is performed.
-That’s why we decided to further clarify the reason why we decided to take this kind of solution in our customer support system.
+That’s why we decided to further clarify the rationale behind our solution in the customer support system.

-To fully clarify these issues, we want to start from the basic requirements, such as the classification of different problems and requests in general.
-Afterward, we will explain how they can be classified in help desk software, along with their implementation.
+To fully address these issues, we want to start with the basic requirements, such as the classification of different problems and requests in general.
+Afterwards, we will explain how they can be classified in the help desk environment, along with its implementation.

-The main requirement for recording support requests and the related support ticket is the proper description of the request.
-The description contains several different attributes, as well as the free-form text.
+The main requirement for recording and resolving customer requests and the related support tickets is the proper description of the request.
+The description can contain several different attributes, as well as free-form text.
 It is later used in the help desk workflow to solve the problem effectively and to satisfy all relevant stakeholders: customers, developers, and end users.

-Most of the people from the support or maintenance area belong to software development.
-They are software engineers by profession who know their work very well and they feel how important is the classification of software failures and defects.
+Most individuals in the support or maintenance area are part of the software development team.
+They are software engineers by profession who understand their work very well and recognize how important the classification of failures and defects is.
 They’ve learned to work with several classic schemes.
-One of the usually presented schemes is related to software problems, defects, and failures.
+One of the commonly presented schemes relates to software problems, defects, and failures.

 Problems, software failures, and defects

-The most widely used classification schemes is the IEEE – 1044-2009 Standard Classification for Software Anomalies.
-In this document, the classification scheme with the core set of attributes is precisely presented.
-It can be used in almost any software environment and the choice of the life cycle model.
+The most widely used classification scheme is the IEEE – 1044-2009 Standard Classification for Software Anomalies.
+In this document, the scheme with the a set of attributes is precisely presented.
+It can be used in almost any development environment or life cycle model choice.

-The classification scheme mainly considers software defects and software failures, although the following terms are also recognized and considered: problem, error, and fault.
+The scheme mainly considers software defects and failures, although the following terms are also recognized and considered: problem, error, and fault.
 For example, software defects are described with 18 attributes, while failures are described with 20 attributes.
-Their common attributes are ID, status, description, etc.
+Their common attributes include ID, status, description, etc.

-2. Assignment: routing to the appropriate person or organization within a maintenance or development team for further actions.
+2. Assignment: Routing to the appropriate person or organization within a maintenance or development team for further action.

-3. Analytic reporting: providing customer support metrics needed for software process improvement (team efficiency, help desk load, SLA performance, software quality assurance), customer billing for maintenance services, etc.
+3. Analytic reporting: Providing customer support metrics needed for software process improvement (team efficiency, help desk load, Service Level Agreement (SLA) performance, quality assurance), customer billing for maintenance services, etc.

-Having a restricted set of activities compared to the entire life cycle model, the number of attributes can be consequently restricted.
-In the following lists, the main attributes required for the main activities are presented.
+By having a restricted set of activities compared to the entire life cycle model, the number of attributes can be consequently be restricted.
+In the following lists, the main attributes required for the primary activities are presented.

 1. Asset: Product (Product A, Product B, …), Component (C1, C2, …), Module (M1, M2, …), etc.

 2. Priority: Low, Medium, High.
-The “Urgent” is also added in some of the implementations.
+The “Urgent” is also added to some types of implementation.

 4. Effect: Functionality, Usability, Security, Performance, Serviceability, Other